benvillalobos/msbuildism/the-packaging-project/README.md

     </ItemGroup>
 ```

 Note: You may see a `NU5100` warning about dll's that aren't in a `lib/` folder.
-If your package does intentionally doesn't [follow NuGet best practices](), simply add `NU5100` to the `NoWarn` property.
+If your package doesn't [follow NuGet best practices](https://learn.microsoft.com/nuget/create-packages/package-authoring-best-practices), add `NU5100` to the `NoWarn` property.
 ```xml
     <PropertyGroup>
         <NoWarn>$(NoWarn);NU5100</NoWarn>
     </PropertyGroup>
 ```

-# To Do
-The context for why specific flags exist.